Isle of Man attorney general 'sloppy not criminal'

 "These lies were not told out of panic," said prosecutor Peter Wright QC.

 "He [Mr Harding] is a distinguished advocate.
-He lied to conceal the truth, a truth he set about concealing long before the ADT."'Dodgy and deluded'
+He lied to conceal the truth, a truth he set about concealing long before the ADT."

 But Mr Farrer said: "People make mistakes, especially in the course of a busy day.

 "This was not a deep laid plot as the prosecution would have you believe, this was just sloppy paper work.